jaybillings/bunnies-vs-foxes/README.md

 ## Version History

+0.0.8
+* Cleans up user and fox movement
+* Fox avoids barriers and burrow
+* Enables retention of previous cell contents (currently only valid if fox is on flower cell)

 0.0.7
 * Implements fox movement after user moves bunny
   * Cells passed over by foxes are **not** retained.